Infouzi/mongoose-advanced-url-queries/readme.md

 ###  [sort(defaultSort)](#sort):
 ---
 Allows to sort the result in ascending/descending order, if "sort" parameter is included in the query string.
-If not, `defaultSort` is the default sort field.
+If not, `defaultSort` is the default sort fields (can be separated by comma).

    * Asc: `request?sort=field`
    * Desc: `request?sort=-field`